Connecting a domain to the CRYSTAL v1.0 project

 systemctl restart nginx

-3. Creating the .env.prodDomain file in the frontend part and assembling the project for the domain.
+3. Creating a .env.prodDomain file in the frontend part and building the project for the domain.

 Change the sample text to the name of your domain and enter the command: